mguthart/maas-docs/src/en/hardware-enablement-kernels.md

 !!!Note:
 This feature is available in MAAS versions 1.5 and above.

-MAAS allows you to use hardware enablement kernels when booting nodes that require them.
+MAAS allows you to use hardware enablement kernels when booting nodes which require them.

 ## What are hardware-enablement kernels?